 2. Try different world cuisines

 Sampling different world cuisines can be a wonderful (and fun!) way to add more variety to your diet.
-Plus, many foreign cuisines are naturally healthier than typical Western diets, which can rely heavily on processed meat and refined carbohydrates.
+Plus, many foreign cuisines are naturally healthier than typical Western diets, which often rely heavily on processed meat and refined carbohydrates.

 For example, Asian cuisines tend to incorporate seafood and fermented foods; many Indian dishes include plenty of legumes and spices; and of course, the Mediterranean diet, frequently hailed the healthiest diet around, is rich in healthy fats and wholegrains.